 1. Developing and testing a compound in a laboratory

 When researchers suspect that a product or compound may be beneficial, they will first check to see if any relevant research papers have been published and will carefully study any findings.

 Researchers will consider how a potential new drug may work in the brain and will screen large numbers of chemical compounds, shortlisting a small number for pre-clinical studies.

 Initial research may take place in a laboratory as scientists develop a compound that they think may help with a particular condition or symptom.
 Occasionally new treatments are discovered by accident or are found to have a use that was unexpected.

 2. Pre-clinical animal testing

-Initial tests, referred to as “pre-clinical studies” are carried out in animals, often mice, rats and occasionally monkeys, to see if the treatment works as predicted.
-Such tests will also monitor any adverse effects to other organs, and if the treatment causes illness or malformation.
+Initial tests, referred to as “pre-clinical studies” are carried out in animals - often mice, rats and occasionally monkeys - to see if the treatment works as predicted.
+Such tests will also monitor any adverse effects to other organs and if the treatment causes illness or malformation.
 In the past, Parkinson’s has been induced in animals by injecting a compound known as MPTP (1-methyl-4-phenyl-1, 2, 3, 6-tetrahydropyridine), a neurotoxin which causes the dopamine producing cells in the brain to die just as they do in human Parkinson’s.
 This is used as a model to test whether a drug can help to overcome some of the movement problems associated with Parkinson’s.
-However, more recent models involve the genetic modification of animals and these allow us to assess whether a new drug may actually influence the rate at which the condition progresses, that is, they are "disease-modifying” drugs.
+However, more recent models involve the genetic modification of animals to allow us to assess whether a new drug may actually influence the rate at which the condition progresses, that is, they are "disease-modifying” drugs.